getantidote/getantidote.github.io/_sections/01-intro.md

 permalink: /intro
 ---

+> Get the cure - Zsh plugin management made awesome

-Antidote is a Zsh plugin manager made from the ground up thinking about performance.
+[Antidote](https://github.com/mattmc3/antidote) is a Zsh plugin manager made from the ground up thinking about performance.

 It is fast because it can do things concurrently, and generates an ultra-fast static plugin file that you can include in your Zsh config.